 - Spelling – Spelling is taught daily for all children from Year 2 to 6.
 Children are given a list of spellings to learn at the start of each term to take home to encourage them to practise a weekly list.
 Each week, children are given words which follow a spelling rule/pattern and some from the statutory Common Exception Word list.
 At the start of each week, children explore the etymology (the origin of each word) and the morphology (the structure of each word).
 Throughout the week, children are given the opportunity to develop an understanding of the definition of the words and to practise spelling each of the words.

 - Vocabulary, Grammar and Punctuation – At Fitzmaurice, children are taught these skills at the start of each English lesson during the mental oral starter.
 This supports children to include the relevant elements needed for the genre they are writing.
 Throughout the year, the children are taught different genres of writing; for example, stories, reports or instructions.
 From Year 2, after completing their writing, the children are taught to proofread their own writing to check for errors in grammar, punctuation and spelling.
 They are then encouraged to edit their work to correct such mistakes and improve the language they have used.
 Children are encouraged to use ‘wow words’; for example they are encouraged to use ‘shouted’ or ‘whispered’ instead of said.

 - Handwriting – This is a separate skill and is taught discretely and frequently.
 Children from Foundation Stage are taught the cursive script where the letters include a lead in/entry stroke.
 This supports children in Year 2 to join their writing.
-In Key Stage 2 children work towards achieving their ‘pen licence’ which means they can begin to use a handwriting pen, when appropriate, in their work.
+In Key Stage 2 children work towards developing consistent, fluent and legible joined writing.